EDUCATION

 3. Highlight stories on your website and social media

 You can distribute these stories organically or via paid media (online and offline).
-You could run awareness and engagement campaigns on Facebook and YouTube to build visibility.
-Keep a watch on the budget you spend as well as the number of enquiries each campaign brings you.
+You can run awareness and engagement campaigns on Facebook, Instagram, TikTok, and YouTube to build visibility.
+Keep an eye on your budget as well as the number of inquiries each campaign brings you.
 Keep running the best ones and turn off the rest.

 Today’s generation wants instant answers to their queries.
 Education marketers who don’t adjust to this generation’s communication style may not be able to connect with them at all.